-Thank you for joining me this week, friends.
+Thank you for joining me this time, friends.
 Until next week.

 - I jest here, but only partially.
 Criticisms of Mars One on ethical grounds tended to come from a place of excess caution, perhaps cowardice, with many commentators severely undervaluing such virtues as ambition, curiosity, courage, and sacrifice.
 Not everyone wants a cushy life.
 Some crave adventure, and want to expand humanity’s horizons into the great unknown.
 I, for one, probably would drop everything and embark on a dangerous trip to another planet, if I had the chance—though I am not remotely healthy, skilled, or fit enough for space travel.

 - While Mars One’s lander never got beyond an abortive contract with Lockheed Martin, the general design of Phoenix really did fly again, in the form of the successful and still-operating InSight lander (also intended for launch in 2016, but pushed back to 2018).
 Note that InSight cost NASA a whopping $830 million, almost a sixth of Mars One’s budget.